Meningococcal disease

 The product information for Bexsero states that this vaccine is for use in people aged ≥2 months.
 ATAGI recommends that this vaccine can be given to people aged ≥6 weeks.

-The product information for Bexsero states that for infants aged 2–5 months the third (booster) dose should be given in the second year of life (age 12 months or later) with an interval of at least 6 months between the primary vaccination series and the booster dose.
+The product information for Bexsero states that for infants aged 2–5 months the 3rd (referred to as a booster dose) should be given in the second year of life (age 12 months or later) with an interval of at least 6 months between the primary vaccination series and the 3rd dose.

-ATAGI recommends that infants aged 6 weeks to 5 months should receive the third (booster) dose at age 12 months or 8 weeks after the second dose, whichever is later.
+ATAGI recommends that infants aged 6 weeks to 5 months should receive the 3rd dose at age 12 months or 8 weeks after the 2nd dose, whichever is later.

-The product information for Bexsero states that children aged 2–10 years at start of vaccine course should receive 2 primary doses, with an interval not less than 1 month between doses.
+The product information for Bexsero states that children aged 2–10 years at the start of the vaccine course should receive 2 primary doses, with an interval not less than 1 month between doses.

-ATAGI recommends that children aged 2–10 years at start of vaccine course should receive 2 primary doses, with an interval not less than 8 weeks between doses.
+ATAGI recommends that children aged 2–10 years at the start of the vaccine course should receive 2 primary doses, with an interval not less than 8 weeks between doses.

-ATAGI recommends that adolescents and adults aged ≥11 years at start of vaccine course should receive 2 primary doses, with an interval not less than 8 weeks between doses.
+ATAGI recommends that adolescents and adults aged ≥11 years at the start of the vaccine course should receive 2 primary doses, with an interval not less than 8 weeks between doses.

 References